IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 3. Click **Create Db2 instance**.

-4. Review the Db2 instance creation checklist that appears on the right side of the window.
+4. Review the Db2 instance creation checklist.
 The checklist verifies that your environment meets the prerequisites.

    The checklist runs automatically.
 When all checks are complete, the Db2 instance is created successfully.